vm137/epam-java-mentoring/concurrency/task/descr.md

 Task 4
 Cost: 20 points.

-Create simple object pool with support for multithreaded environment.
-No any extra inheritance, polymorphism or generics needed here, just implementation of simple class:
+Create simple object pool with support for multithreading environment.
+No extra inheritance, polymorphism or generics needed here, just implementation of simple class:

-/** * Pool that block when it has not any items or it full */ public class BlockingObjectPool {
+/** * Pool that block when it has not any items, or it's full */ public class BlockingObjectPool {

     /**